Mercury Product Laws and Regulations

 exemption from the law with the Illinois EPA.

-or products containing them, can petition the IL EPA for an exemption
+Manufacturers of the devices listed above can petition the IL EPA for an exemption

 from the sales and distribution bans.
 The IL EPA uses